-Case reports describing patient-administered inhaled cannabis (among two children with pilocytic astrocytomas) or orally administered hemp oil (in one child with terminal acute lymphoblastic leukemia [ALL]) reported a regression in tumors and reduction in blast cell counts, respectively, during the time period of administration of the cannabinoids (Foroughi et al., 2011 & Singh et al., 2013).
+Case reports describing patient-administered inhaled cannabis (among two children with pilocytic astrocytomas) or orally administered hemp oil (in one child with terminal acute lymphoblastic leukemia [ALL) reported a regression in tumors and reduction in blast cell counts, respectively, during the time period of administration of the cannabinoids (Foroughi et al., 2011 & Singh et al., 2013).
 In a phase I/II trial involving nine patients with GBM that had failed standard therapies, including surgery, external-beam radiotherapy, and in 2/9 patients adjuvant chemotherapy, Δ9 THC was administered intracranially directly into the tumor via a catheter that was surgically placed during a second surgery.
 The THC was infused daily for up to 10 days per cycle, and some patients received multiple cycles (up to 6).
 Overall intracranially administered THC was well tolerated; one patient had a mild episode of bulimia, hypothermia, and euphoria that resolved.
 All patients experienced cerebral edema, which is typical after a craniotomy.
 Median survival was approximately 24 weeks, and two patients survived for >one year (Guzman et al., 2006).
 Additional studies of cannabis (the nabiximols oromucosal spray, Sativex) for recurrent or newly diagnosed GBM are underway (GW Pharmaceuticals, 2017).

 NOTE: Open discussion should be encouraged between healthcare providers and patients regarding the potential use of medical cannabis in cancer management, symptoms due to cancer, and side effects of chemotherapy.
 Some patients may consider the use of cannabis outside of the recommendations of their oncology team (Abrams, 2016).
 The decision to use cannabis or medical cannabis for the management of chemotherapy side effects, pain, or primary treatment/palliative treatment of a malignant neoplasm should generally be made through consultation with an oncology professional who can explore all potential treatment options with the patient.
 There is substantial evidence to support the conclusion that cannabinoids are effective for the treatment of chemotherapy-induced nausea and vomiting (CINV).
+This is based on supportive findings from good-quality studies with very few or no credible opposing findings.

+Guidance: There is substantial evidence to support the conclusion that cannabinoids are effective for the treatment of chemotherapy-induced nausea and vomiting (CINV).
 This is based on supportive findings from good-quality studies with very few or no credible opposing findings.